hgtdung/page_curl_effect/example/README.md

 # Cookbook

-All the snippets are from the [example project]
+All the snippets are from the [example project](https://github.com/hgtdung/page_curl_effect/tree/main/example).

 ## Simple Usage
 ```dart